By Maggie Freleng

 She questions if the tension expressed in the exhibit between the models' sexuality and their medicated lifestyle is descriptive of larger social issues and is not a trivialization of their personal struggles.

-Childress stressed that Kern did not exploit them.
+Smith stressed that Kern did not exploit them.
 Instead, he actually made them “larger than life” and always saw them as peers.

 “Look at something as simple as the angles he uses to shoot his subjects, he is always at eye level or below.
 These girls are peers, or they are larger than life Amazons, looking down curiously at the man kneeling in front of them,” she said.